 Nope, this guy is one of the most friendly and sociable canines around and will invite intruders in for dog treats and belly rubs.
 A very sociable dog, yes, but a formidable guard dog, absolutely not.
 While Malamutes may bark around people they don’t know, that’s the extent of their guarding abilities.
 However, their sheer size is a great deterrent if you are after a guard dog.

 The Malamute’s big frame comes with additional needs, which means he is not well suited for every family.
-You’ll need a big home, an even larger yard.
+You’ll need a big home and an even larger yard.
 You’ll need additional time for long walks, financial stability, and much more.
 In this guide, you’ll learn all you need to know about the Malamute and if it’s the right breed for your family.
-Eager to find out if he is the canine companion of your dreams?
-Let’s jump in!
+Are you eager to find out if he is the canine companion of your dreams?

 They were also used for hunting seals and chasing away polar bears away from their camps to defend their tribes.
 The gold rush in the 1890s saw an influx of people and their dogs to Alaska.
 But the Malamute was protected in their isolated tribe.
 Other Alaskan dog breeds were interbred with other dog breeds, but the Mal bloodline stayed pure.
 Almost all registered Malamutes can be linked back to one of three bloodlines; Kotzebue, M’Loot, and Hinman.

 The Alaskan Malamute Club of America was formed in 1935, and Malamutes were entered into the American Kennel Club (AKC) studbook.
 But in World War II, most of the Malamutes were loaned out to assist in war duties as sled dogs.
 Sadly, most of them didn’t survive their journey to Antarctica.